KCL-BMEIS/OOP/week1.md

 <br>
 .note[
-On Windows, the standard shell used to be the DOS shell, though MicroSoft has since introduced the more modern PowerShell &ndash; we won't be using either of them on this course!]
+On Windows, the standard shell used to be the DOS shell, though Microsoft has since introduced the more modern PowerShell &ndash; we won't be using either of them on this course!]